mathkimchi/singularity/DEVLOG.md

 ... it was argb not rgba.
 (I literally had that then changed it and I swear on @glolichen's hygine it was in the documentation that glyphon uses rgba but wtv
 I guess @glolichen can go a few more years without wiping.)

+...grrr the problem could be in the Ropey logic (ropey buffer -> Char Grid) or the rendering logic.

+I'm going to bet that the problem is the rendering logic.
+Hopefully, the problem lies in the fact I am re-making some config thing each time and I can speed everything up by just reusing it.

+Ok, so I have to use a unique `text_render` each time, but I can reuse `text_buffer`.
+There's not much speedup though.